-- incorrect, the Consumer will be invoiced for any additional charges and payment of the invoice is due within ten (10) calendar days from the date of said invoice.
-Any overcharges will be reflected as a credit on the next regular bill to the Consumer, or refunded directly to the Consumer, in the sole discretion of the Board.
-If the revised charges remain unpaid after the prescribed period of time, water service will be terminated on the working day following the period allowed for payment.
-Service will be restored only after outstanding water charges and any and all applicable Non-Payment Shutoff Fees and other charges are paid in full. - b.
-If the Board finds that the water charges in question are correct, the Board's decision is final and binding. - Adjustment of Bills for Meter Error: (Revised 2-23-98) The Consumer may request an adjustment of the bill on the basis of meter error.
-Such a request must be made in writing and the rules set forth in Article 8.03(C) (3), Meter Test Charge, will apply.
+- F. Separate Meters: Each meter on a Consumer's premises will be considered separately and the readings of two or more meters will not be combined except where combination of meter readings is specifically provided in the applicable rate schedule, or where the District's operating convenience or necessity may require the use of more than one meter or a battery of meters.
+In the latter case, the monthly minimum charge will be determined from the monthly minimum charge on the basis of a meter size equivalent in discharge area to the total combined discharge areas of such meters. - G. Delinquent Bills: Consumer bills are subject to the billing and delinquent rules and regulations set forth in Appendix GG. - H. Disputed Bills: The procedure to be used to contest the accuracy of water charges upon receipt of a bill for water service is set forth in Appendix GG. - I. Adjustment of Bills for Meter Error: (Revised 2-23-98) The Consumer may request an adjustment of the bill on the basis of meter error.
+Such a request must be made in writing and the rules set forth in Article 8.03(C) (2), Meter Test Charge, will apply.
 The District will, within one week, proceed to test the Consumer's meter; the meter will be tested in an "as found" condition, in order to determine the average meter error.
 If the average meter error is found to exceed 3 percent, that is if quantities of water recorded by the meter are outside of a range between 97 percent and 103 percent of the actual quantities of water passed through the meter during the test, the following billing adjustments will be made.